Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Correlations between cosmological and mass-population parameters

-We find that $\Omega_{m,0}$ does not strongly impact the estimation of the mass-related population parameters, though it has a non-negligible impact on the estimation of $H_0$.
-In the specific case of our simulations, based on current detector sensitivities, the impact of $\Omega_{m,0}$ is observed above $\sim 200$ detected events.
-In general, however, this number of events depends on the GW likelihood model used to simulate redshift and mass uncertainties for individual events.
-A fairly robust rule of thumb is that when the $H_0$ accuracy is about $40\%$, $\Omega_{m,0}$ starts to matter (see also Fig.\ref{fig:convergence}).
+We find that $\Omega_{m,0}$ does not impact the estimation of the mass-related population parameters, see Figs.~\ref{fig:accuracies} and \ref{fig:H0_Om0}.
+It has weak impact on the estimation of $H_0$: in the specific case of our simulations, based on current detector sensitivities, this is observed above $\sim500$ detected events, when the accuracy on the $H_0$ estimation is of the order of $40\%$ (at 1.6$\sigma$~CL).

-With 1000 GW detections, we estimate $H_0$ with a 10\% accuracy when fixing $\Omega_{m,0}$ to the true value, while this accuracy falls to $20\%$ if we leave $\Omega_{m,0}$ to vary.
-This results from the strong correlation between $\Omega_{m,0}$ and $H_0$ for the determination of the GW luminosity distance as shown in Fig.~\ref{fig:H0_Om0}, in which we plot the marginal posterior distributions obtained with 1024 BBH events.
+With $\sim$1000 GW detections, we estimate $H_0$ with a 40\% accuracy when fixing $\Omega_{m,0}$ to the true value, while this accuracy falls to $50\%$ if $\Omega_{m,0}$ is left to vary between $0.1$ and $0.5$.
+This is due to the correlation between $\Omega_{m,0}$ and $H_0$ in the GW luminosity distance, as can be seen in Fig.~\ref{fig:H0_Om0} which shows the marginal posterior distributions obtained with 1024 BBH events.

-While $\Omega_{m,0}$ cannot be measured with thousands of GW detections, this parameter has a clear impact on the $H_0$ determination.
-With the current number of GW detections and sensitivities, one can neglect the uncertainties on $\Omega_{m,0}$, but this should be reconsidered when analysing more GW events, especially if they are at higher redshifts.
+We conclude that with the current number of GW detections and sensitivities, one can neglect the unknown value of $\Omega_{m,0}$, but this should be reconsidered when analysing more GW events, especially if they are at higher redshifts.
 This last comment is consistent with the conclusion of \cite{You:2020wju} for third generation detectors.